-Leadership training and skills development are anchored on a comprehensive performance appraisal process.
+Leadership training and skills development are anchored on a comprehensive performance review process, which includes a company-wide 360-degree review program.
 We believe regular communication between employees and managers fosters a work-based learning environment.
 AMG encourages its employees to take responsibility for their development, in partnership with their managers, and leverages informal communications alongside annual performance reviews to evaluate employee satisfaction.
 Employees work with managers to set goals and objectives on an annual basis at minimum.
-AMG supports employees' educational pursuits relating to degree programs and certifications through company-supported time off for professional development and flexible work arrangements tailored to individual employees' educational goals.
+AMG supports employees’ educational pursuits relating to degree programs and certifications through company-supported time off for professional development and flexible work arrangements tailored to individual employees’ educational goals.

 AMG strives to provide a safe and secure working environment for its employees, with formal policies and programs in place to address:

 - Highly contagious diseases